 Preface: Why this guide?

 Sadly, we find that most of the ‘accessible’ articles are highly inaccurate.
 It’s by no means true that authors try to actively mislead the readers… but it’s just extremely challenging to provide reliable information on the topic of Quantum.
-Firstly, the topic itself is hard to grasp and incredibly confusing (there are several paradoxes that are practically impossible to not be fooled by).
+Firstly, the theory itself is hard to grasp and incredibly confusing (there are several paradoxes that are practically impossible to not be fooled by).
 Secondly, much of the future use of quantum technology is unclear: it’s simply not known to anyone when we’ll have the first quantum computer, and how we’ll use it!
 And lastly, there’s a new wave of businesses and startups that are financially invested in quantum: it’s important for them to sell their product or service as a revolutionary technology, and the ones with the most extreme claims are the ones who will be quoted in the media.

-For who is this blog series?
+For who is this guide?

 What is it about?